raphaelwb/square/README.md

 - ⚠️ The platform is appearing in the middle of the environment.
 - 🎯 Add a target platform to complete the game.
 - 🚧 Allow the Interventor to add challenges.

+## 🚀 Getting Started

+### Local Development
+To run the game locally:
+1. Download the repository.
+2. Run `python3 -m http.server 8000` from the command line.
+3. Open `http://127.0.0.1:8000/` in your browser.